Skip to main content

 Don't

-• do not make up your own strenuous exercises – for example, gym equipment can make the pain worse
+• do not make up your own exercises - for example, some gym equipment can make the pain worse

 Try either of these on your shoulder:

-• a pack of frozen peas wrapped in a tea towel for 5 minutes, 3 times a day
+• a bag of frozen peas wrapped in a tea towel for 5 minutes, 3 times a day

 • a hot water bottle wrapped in a tea towel for 20 minutes, 2 to 3 times a day

-You can also buy heat or cold packs from the pharmacy.
+You can also buy heat or cold packs from a pharmacy.

 This project has received funding from the Government of Ireland’s Sláintecare Integration Fund 2019 under Grant Agreement Number 123.